-2 SUMMARY OF FINDINGS
+2. SUMMARY OF FINDINGS

 The results of this EPS system unreliability study are summarized in this section.
-Of particular interest is the existence of any statistically significant1 increasing trends.
-In this update, two statistically significant increasing trends were identified in the EPS unreliability trend results.
+Of particular interest is the existence of any statistically significant^a increasing trends.
+In this update, one extremely statistically significant increasing trend was identified in the EPS unreliability trend results:

-- Trend of EPS system unreliability (start-only model), as a function of fiscal year. (see Figure 3) - Trend of EPS system unreliability (8-hour model), as a function of fiscal year. (see Figure 4)
+Trend of EPS system unreliability (8-hour model), as a function of fiscal year (see Figure 4).

-The absolute change in the EPS reliability is small; however, the p-value of the trend is below the threshold of statistical significance.
-The increasing trend reflects the increasing trend in the Emergency Diesel Generator (EDG) as noted in the component performance study for EDGs.
+The absolute change in the EPS reliability is small; however, the p-value of the trend is below the threshold of extreme statistical significance.
+The increasing trend reflects the increasing trend in the emergency diesel generator (EDG) unreliabilities as noted in the component performance study for EDGs.